vitalif/vitastor/docs/config/network.en.md

 Minimum interval for full etcd state reload.
 Introduced to prevent excessive load on etcd during outages when etcd can't keep up with event streams and cancels them.

+## tcp_header_buffer_size

+- Type: integer
+- Default: 65536

+Size of the buffer used to read data using an additional copy.
+Vitastor packet headers are 128 bytes, payload is always at least 4 KB, so it is usually beneficial to try to read multiple packets at once even though it requires to copy the data an additional time.
+The rest of each packet is received without an additional copy.
+You can try to play with this parameter and see how it affects random iops and linear bandwidth if you want.

+## use_sync_send_recv

+- Type: boolean
+- Default: false

+If true, synchronous send/recv syscalls are used instead of io_uring for socket communication.
+Useless for OSDs because they require io_uring anyway, but may be required for clients with old kernel versions.